-The creation of the claw hammer is unique and impressive, and if you are looking for the right hammer for your tools, then you can check out these information to give you more insight.
+The creation of the claw hammer is unique and impressive, and if you are looking for the right hammer for your tools, then you can check out this information to give you more insight.

 Claw Hammer Common Use

 The primary use of the claw hammer is to pound nails onto the wood and to extract the nails.
-The flat side of the hammer is the head, and it is used for pounding the nail deeply into wood.
+The flat side of the hammer is the head, and it is used for pounding the nail deeper into the wood.
 The other side is the claw which is to extract the nails out a wood surface.

 The claw side of the hammer resembles the V so the nails can fit perfectly between it.